ermadhukar/SDCND_T2_P2_Unscented_Kalman_Filter/README.md

 4. uWebSocketIO can be installed by: install-ubuntu.sh

-Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.
+Once the installation for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build